Justice sought for 4 Dutch journalists killed in El Salvador

 Bringing individual officers to trial for what appeared to be a coordinated operation among different security force branches seems at best "an incomplete form of seeking justice," he said by telephone from his home in Santa Fe, New Mexico.

-But Natalie Southwick of the Committee to Protect Journalists said it is "incredibly important" to bring them to justice because it sends a message to those considering killing journalists that they won't get away with it.
+Bringing those responsible to justice is "incredibly important" because it sends a message to those considering killing journalists that they won't get away with it, Southwick said.

 Associated Press reporters Mike Corder in Amsterdam; Marcos Aleman in San Salvador, El Salvador, and Luis Alonso Lugo in Centreville, Va., contributed to this report.